 The 18th Front of the ex-FARC Mafia has also recognized the leadership of Márquez.
 But to date, it is the only front made up of former FARC fighters to have sworn allegiance to Márquez.

 In 2018 and 2019, the group’s leaders met on two occasions with members of the ELN in the Venezuelan state of Apure, according to a number of media reports.
 The discussion reportedly revolved around the coordination of cocaine shipments between Colombia and Venezuela, especially in the Colombian department of Arauca, which the ELN has a strong presence in.

 Beyond these ties to the ELN, the Segunda Marquetalia has planned to unify ex-FARC Mafia groups, including those led by Miguel Botache Santillana, alias "Gentil Duarte."
 However, any such unification seems distant.
 Many of the fighters now under Gentil Duarte may not value Márquez’s legacy enough to follow him and may even view him harshly for participating in the peace process at all.

-The Segunda Marquetalia seems to be operating mostly along the border between Colombia and Venezuela, where it allegedly held meetings with other criminal groups in the state of Apure in Venezuela and Colombia’s Arauca state.
+The Segunda Marquetalia seems to be operating mostly along the border between Colombia and Venezuela, especially in the state of Apure in Venezuela and Colombia's Arauca department.